 Born in Kingston, Jamaica, and educated at Williams College and Columbia University, Claudia Rankine is the author of five collections of poetry, a play, numerous video collaborations, and is the editor of several anthologies.
 Whether writing about intimacy or alienation, Rankine’s voice is one of unflinching and unrelenting candor, and her poetry is some of the most innovative and thoughtful work to emerge in recent years.
 Her work often crosses genres as it tracks wild and precise movements of mind.
 Noting that “hers is an art neither of epiphany nor story,” critic Calvin Bedient observed that “Rankine’s style is the sanity, but just barely, of the insanity, the grace, but just barely, of the grotesqueness,” while the Judges Citation for the Jackson Prize states: “The moral vision of Claudia Rankine’s poetry is astounding.
 In a body of work that pushes the boundaries of the contemporary lyric, Rankine has managed to make space for meditation and vigorous debate upon some of the most relevant and troubling social themes of the 20th and 21st centuries.”

 Rankine’s critically acclaimed book, Citizen: An American Lyric (Graywolf, 2014), a book-length poem about race and the imagination, was a finalist for the National Book Award, National Book Critics Circle Award—the first book ever to be named a finalist in both the poetry and criticism categories—and was selected as an NPR Best Book of 2014: “Though Claudia Rankine’s poetry, by turns lyrical and narrative, is always stunning in its ability to speak to the present American moment, Citizen feels especially necessary.
-A finalist for the National Book Award, this collection examines everyday encounters with racism in the second person, forcing the reader—regardless of identity—to engage a narrative haunted by the deaths of Michael Brown, Trayvon Martin, and Renisha McBride.”
-Of Citizen, the New York Times wrote, “As she did in her 2004 collection Don’t Let Me Be Lonely, Rankine again works with a form she calls ‘an American Lyric.’
+This collection examines everyday encounters with racism in the second person, forcing the reader—regardless of identity—to engage a narrative haunted by the deaths of Michael Brown, Trayvon Martin, and Renisha McBride.”
+Citizen also holds the distinction of being the only poetry book to be a New York Times bestseller in the nonfiction category.
+Of Citizen, the Times wrote, “As she did in her 2004 collection Don’t Let Me Be Lonely, Rankine again works with a form she calls ‘an American Lyric.’
 The writing zigs and zags effortlessly between prose poems, images, and essays.
 This is the poet as conceptual artist, in full mastery of her craft.
 And while the themes of this book could have been mined from any point in America’s history, Rankine sets the whole collection resolutely in the present.
 Contemporary content and contemporary form mirror each other.”

 Don’t Let Me Be Lonely (2008)—a multi-genre project that blends poetry, essays, and image—is an experimental and deeply personal exploration of the condition of fragmented selfhood in contemporary America.
 In the words of Robert Creeley: “Claudia Rankine here manages an extraordinary melding of means to effect the most articulate and moving testament to the bleak times we live in I’ve yet seen.
 It’s master work in every sense, and altogether her own.”
 Her other collections are the award-winning Nothing in Nature is Private, The End of the Alphabet, and Plot, wherein she welds the cerebral and the spiritual, the sensual and the grotesque.